moxious/neo4j-serverless-functions/README.md

 Your query will always be prepended with the clause `UNWIND batch AS event` so that the "event" variable reference will always be defined in your query to reference an individual row of data.

+## Security

+*It is very important you secure access to the functions in a way that is appropriate to your database*.
+These functions fundamentally allow users to run cypher and modify data, so take care to use the existing Google Cloud Functions utilities to secure the endpoints.

+The development documentation in this repo assume an insecure "anyone can call this" endpoint.
+I recommend using [Google Cloud identity or network-based access control](https://cloud.google.com/functions/docs/securing)

 ## Unit Testing